AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-47657-adds-a-caching-mechanism-for-aws-credentials.md

 ---
 title: 'ACSD-47657: Adds a caching mechanism for AWS credentials'
-description: Apply the ACSD-47657 patch to fix the Adobe Commerce issue where it adds a caching mechanism for AWS credentials.
-A credentials provider now uses the Magento cache to cache credentials retrieved from AWS for EC2 configuration.
+description: Apply the ACSD-47657 patch to fix the Adobe Commerce issue which happens during a high load of requests to AWS S3 by adding a caching mechanism for AWS credentials.
 feature: Cache
 role: Admin, Developer
 ---
 # ACSD-47657: Adds a caching mechanism for AWS credentials

-The ACSD-47657 patch fixes the issue where it adds a caching mechanism for AWS credentials.
-A credentials provider now uses the Magento cache to cache credentials retrieved from AWS for EC2 configuration.
+The ACSD-47657 patch fixes the issue which happens during a high load of requests to AWS S3 by adding a caching mechanism for AWS credentials.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.39 is installed.
 The patch ID is ACSD-47657.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions